-The Benjamin Franklin Institute of Technology is governed by an independent Board of Trustees reflective of the Boston area citizenry desired by Benjamin Franklin in his original bequest to the City of Boston.
-The Board presently has 16 members in addition to its ex-officio members, the Mayor of Boston, and the President of the College.
-As well, the Board is aided by the continued service of its Trustee Emeriti, distinguished former members of the Board who continue their participation in many aspects of the College governance.
+Benjamin Franklin Institute of Technology is governed by an independent Board of Trustees reflective of the Boston area citizenry, as desired by Benjamin Franklin in his original bequest to the City of Boston.
+The Board presently has 17 members in addition to its ex-officio members, the Mayor of Boston, and the President of the college.

+As well, the Board is aided by the continued service of its Trustees Emeriti, distinguished former members of the Board who continue their participation in many aspects of the college governance.

-The Board of Trustees meets on a quarterly basis at the College.
-In between the Trustee meetings, an elected Executive Committee serves in the Board's stead for needed decision-making and guidance.
+The Board of Trustees meets on a quarterly basis at the college.
+In between the Trustee meetings of the full Board, an elected Executive Committee serves in the Board's stead for needed decision-making and guidance.

 Each Trustee is asked to serve on at least two Board committees.
-These committees convene and engage with the College during their own committee meetings taking advantage of the specific skills possessed by the individual Trustees.
+These committees convene and engage with the college during their own committee meetings, taking advantage of the specific skills possessed by the individual Trustees.
 Committees include Finance & Investment, Audit, Facilities & IT, Strategic Planning & Marketing, Development & Industry Partnerships, Academic, and Governance.